Growth from the Ground Up

 “It took us a little longer to be profitable, but you can’t find a better job in Jacksonville in the salon industry than here,” he says.

-Aura recruits stylists primarily from the Aveda Institute, The Salon People and Neill Corporation helped him find four great people when he opened to help him get off the ground.
+Aura recruits stylists primarily from the Aveda Institute, and The Salon People helped him find four great people when he opened to help him get off the ground.
 Now, he has a hiring process firmly in place that includes interviews with team members and a day of shadowing.

 “On the day they shadow, the team can tell if the candidate wasn’t attentive or if he or she did extra work even though they weren’t asked,” says Chad.
 “They let me know if they get a good vibe.”